sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 Long Term Support describes a release of our Gateway and Dashboard which offers our customers, stability over a 1-2 year period.
 It also means we are committed to ensure you have uninterrupted service for the lifetime of the long term release.
 There are many customer benefits in keeping pace with our long term release:

 1. **Stability**: Tyk will always strive to avoid issuing its latest release as a long term support release.
 Instead we prefer to let the release be proven in a production setting before it becomes LTS so we can iron out any rare issues.
 2. **Security**: Tyk commits that the latest LTS will be secure at the point of release by containing the latest available Go version.
-This ensures Go related security issues are minimised.
+This ensures Go related security issues are minimized.
 3. **Functional Richness**: There will always be great capability contained in out latest LTS which moves your game on in terms of workflows.
 4. **Continuation of Service**: We will patch the LTS version every 7 weeks for the period it remains in full support.